 - Right-click it and select “Blacklist” in the drop-down menu.

-Yes, we could tell people about their facelights and hope they don’t get offended, but sometimes it’s better to just deal with these issues ourselves.
+Yes, we could tell people about it to try and help and hope they don’t get offended, but sometimes it’s better to not risk it and just deal with these things ourselves.